jamesmontemagno/PermissionsPlugin/README.md

 <key>NSCalendarsUsageDescription</key>
 <string>Needs Calendar Permission</string>
 ```

+You may also see this for: `NSBluetoothPeripheralUsageDescription` which you may also have to add.

 Even though your app may not use calendar at all.
 I am looking into a workaround for this in the future.